lsst-sqre/sqr-006/index.rst

 The fields are:

+product_name
+   This is the slug identifier that maps to a Product resource in ``ltd-keeper``.
+   For Eups-based projects, this should correspond to the Stack meta-package name (e.g., ``lsst_apps``).

+build_id
+   A string uniquely identifying the Jenkins build.
+   Typically this is a monotonically increasing (or time-sortable) number.

 refs
    This is the set of branches or tags that a user entered upon triggering a Jenkins build of the software.
    E.g. ``[tickets/DM-XXXX, tickets/DM-YYYY]``.
+   This field defines is used by ``ltd-keeper`` to map documentation Builds to Editions.

+requester_github_handle
-   This field defines the *version slug* of the published documentation.
+   This is an optional field that can contain the GitHub username of the person requesting the build.

-build_id
-   A string identifying the Jenkins build.
-   Typically this is a monotonically increasing (or time-sortable) number.

-product
-   This is the Eups product for which documentation is being built.
-   The name maps to a row in the ``products`` :ref:`table of ltd-keeper <ltd-keeper-schema>`.
+   If provided, this will be used to notify the build requester through Slack.

+doc_repo.url
-   ``ltd-keeper`` maintains information such as the URL of the Git product documentation repository.
+   The Git URL of the product's documentation repository.

-product_ref
+   For single repository software projects (or technical notes), this will be the repository of the software or technote itself.

+   *FIXME: is this necessary since the information is available in ltd-keeper?*

+doc_repo.ref
-   Git ref (commit, branch or tag) of the product documentation repository to checkout for the build.
+   This is the Git reference (commit, tag or branch) to checkout from the product's documentation repository.

 packages
-   The objects in the ``packages`` field refer to Stack packages.
-   Keys are package names (as defined by the name of their Git repositories), and values are dictionaries with the following fields:
+   This field consists of key-value objects for each package in an Eups-based multi-package software product.
+   The keys correspond to the names of individual packages (and the Git repository name in the github.com/lsst organization)

+   packages.<pkg_name>.dir
-   - ``dirname`` is the path of the *installed* package in ``lsstsw/install/``
+      Local directory where the package was installed in :file:`lsstsw/`.

+   packages.<pkg_name>.url
-   - ``url`` is the package's Git URL.
+      URL of the package's Git repository on GitHub

-   - ``ref`` is the Git reference (branch, commit or tag) for the package as it was built by Jenkins.
+   packages.<pkg_name>.ref
+      Git reference (typically a branch name) that was cloned and installed by lsstsw.

+.. _ltd-mason-build:

 Documentation build process
 ---------------------------